lr-m/lr-m.github.io/static/media/cd-2023-02-15-making-a-vaporwave-game-with-three-js.6bd5b848131748af7297.md

 ## Mountains

 The first task was to generate the heights used by the mesh that will act as the mountains.
-I decided to go with Perlin noise and proceduraly generate the floors throughout the game.
-This requires two panels that are contantly jumping to the end of the view in front of the player when they go out of the view behind the player - rendering a massive panel wouldn't go well!
+I decided to go with Perlin noise and procedurally generate the floors throughout the game.
+This requires two panels that are constantly jumping to the end of the view in front of the player when they go out of the view behind the player - rendering a massive panel wouldn't go well!

 I used three.js **ImprovedNoise** to generate the heights, [this example](https://threejs.org/examples/webgl_geometry_terrain.html) was very useful for this.
 I also added some variables that would completely flatten the area in the middle of the mesh, and also make the height of the mountains peak in the middle of the two sides - this hides any dodgy edge lines and keeps everything looking smooth.